AI

 Usage scaling and overage protection.
 AI consumption is wildly unpredictable.
 One successful use case and your API calls jump 10x.
 You need contracts with graduated pricing that does not punish growth, clear overage terms you negotiated upfront, and the ability to modify usage tiers without renegotiating everything.

-The shift toward usage-based pricing reflects this reality - 85% of SaaS companies now use consumption models.
+The shift toward usage-based pricing reflects this reality.
 But usage-based only helps if you negotiated caps and scaling rules when you had leverage, not after you are dependent.
+What catches companies off guard: 65% of total software costs occur after original deployment, and companies are projected to increase AI spending by 29% annually through 2028.

 Data portability and exit clauses.
 This is where AI contract negotiation gets critical.
 You need explicit rights to extract your data in standard formats, the ability to retrieve fine-tuned models, and termination options with reasonable notice periods.
-Contract law experts emphasize that standard vendor agreements often provide none of this.
+Analysis of enterprise AI decisions identifies vendor lock-in from proprietary APIs, budget unpredictability from token metering, and exit costs from cloud egress as the key risks - and standard vendor agreements often provide no protection against any of this.

 Feature modification rights.
 AI capabilities evolve monthly.
 Your contract should allow feature additions without full renegotiation, protect you from forced upgrades that break your workflows, and guarantee access to improvements in your pricing tier.
 Otherwise every enhancement becomes a price increase.

 Performance flexibility.
 Here’s something most companies miss: AI service level agreements typically guarantee uptime but not output quality.
-Azure OpenAI’s standard SLA covers service availability - the platform stays up - but provides zero assurance on model accuracy or response quality.
+Standard SLAs cover service availability - the platform stays up - but provide zero assurance on model accuracy or response quality.
+With only 11% of organizations managing to get AI agents into production, the performance terms in your contract matter more than most companies realize.

 You need SLAs with testing against baseline datasets, provisions for model retraining when performance drops, and actual remedies beyond service credits.
 Standard contracts give you credits for downtime while your business fails from bad outputs that technically met their SLA.